markowitz/geneo_exercise/README.md

 # GENEO TEST

+ This is a simple social networking app, where users can register and follow each other, make posts and comment on posts of users they follow.

 ## Tasks

   - Endpoint to register users, based on email and password.
 Email validation is mandatory.
 Password requirements should be implemented.